Best Male Enhancement Pills

 In the customer service department, Performer 8 is the only company offering a lifetime guarantee on its product.
 Others among our top picks offer 67- or 100-day guarantees, which are admirable but can’t compare to the lifetime promise.

-Performer 8 is also the only company with a fully functioning live chat feature that provides interaction with real humans on the other end.
+Performer 8 is also the only company with a fully functioning live chat feature that lets you communicate with real humans on the other end.
 This is an undeniable convenience for products where nutritional questions can get complicated and require a back-and-forth.

 What are male enhancement pills?